 Required statement to buyer.
-You must give a written statement to each person named on any Form 8300 you must file.
+You must give a written or electronic statement to each person named on any Form 8300 you must file.
+You can give the statement electronically only if the recipient agrees to receive it in that format.
 The statement must show the name and address of your business, the name and phone number of a contact person, and the total amount of reportable cash you received from the person during the year.
 It must state that you are also reporting this information to the IRS.